Get our carefully curated newsletter straight to your inbox.

 If you are working for a remote company and you sit at home from 9 to 5, believe me.
 Walk-Ups are a perfect match for you as you don’t need to climb up and down stairs daily.

-Prepare yourself for multiple climbing sessions for taking groceries and laundries up to the apartment.
+Prepare yourself for multiple climbing sessions for taking groceries and laundry up to the apartment.
 Wait a minute, where is your toddler who was accompanying you while you were at the building entrance?
 Yes, he is crying over there, go and get him up.

 The duo can’t survive a day with 20-stairs up and down.
 If you are planning to bring any of these, think twice.

-Visit Park Slope, Cobble Hill, and Bed-Stuy for the affordable units and in Manhattan.
+Visit Park Slope, Cobble Hill, and Bed-Stuy for the affordable units in Manhattan.
 You can have a look at the Upper West Side and the Upper East Side.

 Walk-up units are a supreme choice for someone who is looking for a cheap option.
 However, they come with pros and cons.
-If you are comfortable paying more for the moving company and your family has no older member.
+If you are comfortable paying more for the moving company and your family has no older members.
 Shifting to a walk-up unit may be a good option.

 Weigh up the pros and cons of these units and determine whether they are the right choice for you.